open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/frequency_graph/frequency_graph.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Oscillations
       part1:
         ans1:
           value: 10 $s$
           feedback: Are you solving for period or frequency?
 Check your units!
         ans2:
           value: 0.10 $Hz$
           feedback: Please check your steps and try again!
         ans3:
           value: 0.1 $\pi$ $Hz$
           feedback: Make sure you are solving for frequency, not angular frequency!
         ans4:
           value: 0.05 $Hz$
           feedback: Great!
 You got it!
         ans5:
           value: 20 $s$
           feedback: Are you solving for period or frequency?
 Check your units!
 ---
 # {{ params.vars.title }}
 A simple harmonic oscillator has a displacement from equilibrium $x = A \cos(\phi)$, where the phase is plotted as a function of time in Fig. 1.